anilabraham-IT/IntuneEDU/IntuneEDU/group-admin-delegate.md

 - Assign users to devices registered with the Windows Autopilot service.
 - Delete devices registered with the Windows Autopilot service.

-These permissions are part of the built-in School Administrator role in Microsoft Intune.
-All the permissions needed to use Intune for Education are included in this role.
+### Building custom roles

-### Building custom roles/permissions
+All the permissions needed to use Intune for Education are included in the built-in School Admin role.
+If you want to build a custom role that allows access to Intune for Education, you can duplicate the built-in School Admin role and add/remove permissions to create the role you want.

 To build a custom set of admin permissions, switch to the full management experience in Microsoft Intune and go to **Tenant administration** > **Roles**.
-From there, you can duplicate the School Admin role and then add/remove permissions to build the role you want.
 For more information about role-based access, see [Role-based access control (RBAC) with Microsoft Intune](/mem/intune/fundamentals/role-based-access-control).

 ## Assign group admins
 There are two ways to assign group admins in Intune for Education: